 - The after-party may not be best for young kiddos trying to stay awake (plus you'll avoid giving them so much sugar that late).

-- The pre-party still takes time from your evening, so this may not be the best option if you're wanting to maximize your time doing rides and other experiences.
+- The pre-party still takes up time in your evening, so this may not be the best option if you want to maximize your time for rides and other experiences.

-- The Treats and Seats provides guaranteed seating, but the view is from more of an angle.
+- Seats & Sweets provides guaranteed seating, but the view is from a more oblique angle.

-The parties are a fun extra splurge but are not required to get a good view of Disney Enchantment.
-We think the dessert parties are especially worth it if you're celebrating a special occasion, viewing the show for the first time, or want to have a guaranteed, stress-free way to get a spot for the fireworks.
+The Disney dessert party is a fun extra splurge, but it is not required to get a good view of Happily Ever After.
+We think the dessert parties are especially worth it if you're celebrating a special occasion, seeing the show for the first time, or want a guaranteed, stress-free way to get a spot for the fireworks.

 Have you ever tried a Disney dessert party at Magic Kingdom?
 What was your favorite part: the desserts or the fireworks?
 Let us know in the comments below!